Q: Where is Rhythm N’ Blooms held?

 Q: Can I purchase weekend-long and day passes on site?

 A: Yes, as long as passes remain!
-You may purchase passes on Friday and Saturday at the Rhythm N’ Blooms Info Booth on Jackson Avenue or on Sunday at the Knoxville Botanical Garden & Arboretum.
 Keep in mind that quantities are limited.
 Buy early!

 Q: Is there free parking?

 A: Yes.
-There is ample free parking in downtown Knoxville for the shows on Friday and Saturday.
-Parking garages are free after 8pm Friday and all day Saturday.
+There is ample free parking in downtown Knoxville; parking garages are free after 8pm Friday and all day Saturday and Sunday.

 Q: What is Musician’s Corner?

-A: Rhythm ‘N Blooms will again include an educational element this year with Musician’s Corner on Saturday, April 5 from 1:00pm-8:15pm.
+A: Rhythm ‘N Blooms will again include an educational element this year with Musician’s Corner on Saturday, April 11 from 1:00pm-8:15pm.
 Musician’s Corner is free, open to the public, and will include workshops and artists’ conversations.
-Spend some time visiting Boyd’s Jig and Reel and participate in our featured workshops such as songwriting and voice technique and style.
+Spend some time visiting The Emporium Center and participate in our featured workshops such as songwriting and voice technique and style.
 You’ll also be able to gain insight to some of our performing musicians’ accounts and views about their experiences as well as contemporary subjects regarding the musical world. *Workshops will be filled on a first come, first serve basis

 Q: What’s up with the Epiphone guitars that Knox County art students decorated that will be around all weekend?

 A: Dogwood Arts partnered with 15 local Knox County high schools to create our second annual Rhythm N’ Blooms Guitar Design Contest!
 Each participating school hosted an internal competition to design a Les Paul electric guitar donated by Epiphone.
-A winning design from each school was chosen and will be on display and up for auction during Rhythm N’ Blooms, taking place April 4-5, 2014 in Downtown Knoxville and April 6, 2014 at the Knoxville Botanical Garden & Arboretum.
+A winning design from each school was chosen and will be on display and up for auction during Rhythm N’ Blooms at the Village.
 The guitars will be up for auction on all days of the festival from 12:00pm to 10:00pm, and bidding is open to the general public!
 All proceeds will benefit Dogwood Arts.

 Q: Where can I purchase Rhythm N’ Blooms artist merchandise on-site and get artist autographs?

-A: The artist merchandise tent and Sharpie autograph areas will be set up along Jackson Avenue in the parking lot across from The Standard on Friday April 4th, 5pm – midnight; Saturday April 5th, 12p – midnight, and at the Knoxville Botanical Garden and Arboretum, Sunday April 6th, 12p – 10pm.
-At these locations, Status Serigraph will be on-site selling the official 2014 commemorative Rhythm N’ Blooms poster.
+A: The artist merchandise tent and Sharpie autograph areas will be set up along Jackson Avenue on Friday April 10th, 5pm – midnight; Saturday, April 11th, 12p – midnight, and Sunday, April 12th, 12p – 10pm.

 Q: Can I reserve seats to select shows?

-A: No. VIP’s will have a reserved seating area at the Jackson Avenue Viaduct Stage and Knoxville Botanical Garden & Arboretum.
+A: No. VIP’s will have a reserved seating area at the Main Stage.
 All other seating is general admission and therefore first come, first seated.
 Please be aware that while every effort will be made to accommodate large audiences, some venues will have to limit attendance due to capacity restraints.

 Q: Is there a rain policy?

 A: Rhythm N’ Blooms happens rain or shine!
-All venues are indoors except for all shows at the Jackson Avenue Viaduct Stage and all shows Sunday at the Knoxville Botanical Garden & Arboretum.
+All venues are indoors except for all shows at the Main Stage and all shows Sunday.
 Due to festival seating, some venues will fill to capacity but may have availability outside of covered areas.

 Q: Should I bring my own seats?

-A: Indoor venues will provide seats, but we advise you to bring a blanket and/or low-rise chairs to the Jackson Avenue Viaduct Stage and Knoxville Botanical Garden & Arboretum.
+A: Indoor venues will provide seats, but we advise you to bring a blanket and/or low-rise chairs to the Main Stage.
 Please refrain from bring large outdoor chairs at this venue, as we want everyone to be able to see all the great performers on stage!

 Q: Can I bring pets?

-A: Pets, with the exception of service animals, are not allowed at any indoor venue Friday or Saturday.
-Pets on leashes are permitted at the Knoxville Botanical Garden & Arboretum on Sunday.
+A: Pets, with the exception of service animals, are not allowed at any indoor venues.
 Please be sure to pick up after them!

 Q: What is the smoking policy?

-A: With the exception of the Jackson Avenue Viaduct Stage, all concert areas are non-smoking.
+A: With the exception of Main Stage [outdoor], all concert areas are non-smoking.

 Q: Are there places to eat at festival venues?

 A: There are a number of restaurants around downtown for any size budget.
 For a list of downtown Knoxville eateries, please see visitknoxville.com.
-We will also have a food truck village set up, along with beverages, at the parking lot across from The Standard on Friday and Saturday.
-There will be food and drink vendors set up at the Knoxville Botanical Garden & Arboretum on Sunday.
+We will also have several food trucks set up along our footprint, along with beverages, all weekend.

 Q: How can I volunteer?